 Others find it controversial because of its under-use, considering the research behind the medication-assisted treatment.
 Moreover, because of the stigma involved with using medication for treatment, it’s become underutilized as a treatment option.
 Now, with more research and support, the method is becoming more popular.

 Medical assisted treatment works alongside traditional treatments, and its goal is to smooth the process of recovery in the early stages of treatment.
 Once the conditions are met, the individual will taper off the medication as they develop other coping abilities and mental skills.
-Buckhead Behavioral Health in Atlanta offers multiple other levels of treatment that compliment the use of MAT.
+Buckhead Behavioral Health in Atlanta offers multiple other levels of treatment that complement the use of MAT.
+There are various types of Medication-Assisted Treatment programs that use a variety of medications including the following:

 The Substance Abuse and Mental Health Services Administration has said that medication-assisted treatment can improve a patient’s survival chances and increase treatment retention.
 The process helps patients understand opioid abuse and decrease their illegal use and connected criminal activity with the substance.